notionparallax/ShadowWolf/README.md

 We are using PhantomJS and Selenium to do end to end tests to get started, and we'll introduce unit testing etc. once end to end is working nicely.

-### Stack ###
-ShadowWolf is 3 main components which currently live inside docker containers.
-  1. A MongoDB database
-  2. An Angular front end
-  3. A rails back end

-The Mongo back end uses the [MongoidModelMaker](https://github.com/Dawil/MongoidModelMaker) gem to build out the data models.

-Rails really only works to control the database, flicking chunks of JSON at the angular client.